Creating and modifying side panels

 Display Group Headers: When creating an archive it is also assigned to a group that you choose.
 Selecting this option turns on group headers that can be collapsed and expanded.
 The archives on the side panel will then be grouped accordingly.

 Use large icons: Select this option if you would like to use large archive icons for better visibility.

-Display all available archives: Normally, an Archive tab will display all archives that have been configured in FotoStation.
-If you would like to only show certain archives on the side panel, for example to organize archives on several Archives side panels, select the below option instead:
+Display all available archives: Normally, an archive tab displays all archives that have been configured in FotoStation.
+If you would like to only show certain archives on the side panel, for example, to organize archives on several archives side panels, select the following option instead.

-Display only selected archives: To only display certain archives on the side panel, select this option, then click on the Select archives button to choose which archives you want to include.
+Display only selected archives: To only display certain archives on the side panel, select this option, then select Select archives to choose which archives you want to include.

-If you have created an archive, for example from the Desktop side panel, but can’t find it on the Archives side panel, chances are you have configured your Archives side panel to only show a selection of archives.
-In that case, open the side panel preferences page shown above and click on the Select archives button.
-This way, you can choose to include the archive that is missing on the side panel.
+If you have created an archive, for example from the Desktop side panel, but can’t find it on the Archives side panel, you have most likely configured your Archives side panel to only show a selection of archives.
+If so, open the side panel preferences page shown above and select Select archives button.
+You can choose to include the archive that is missing on the side panel.